ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 * we need side effects to interact with the world;
 * thus we need tools and techniques to tightly control and handle side effects.

-A very good resource to get an all round understanding of pure function is provided by (Chapter 1 of Functional Programming in Scala)[2]
+A very good resource to get an all round understanding of pure function is provided by [Chapter 1 of Functional Programming in Scala](2)

 ## Referential transparency